DevAngelRuiz/app-burger-node/README.md

 In the first, you need to install in your computer the follow tools:
 [Git](https://git-scm.com), [Node.js](https://nodejs.org/en/).
-Should be good have a code editor like as [VSCode](https://code.visualstudio.com/)
+Could be good have a code editor like as [VSCode](https://code.visualstudio.com/)